 The MEDA Team - Operations

-CATHERINE SOBREVEGA, Country Project Manager, Ghana
+CATHERINE SOBREVEGA, Country Project Manager, Myanmar

 Experience ‒ Catherine has a Masters in Management, majoring in Project Management from the Atlantic International University in Hawaii.
 She is a Certified Development Project Manager (CDPM®) from Project Management for Development Organizations (PM4DEV) in Atlanta, Georgia, USA.
 Catherine also earned a Management and Industrial Engineer degree, graduating from the Mapua Institute of Technology in the Philippines.